Tarzan the Ape Man (1932 film): Production

 Stock footage made in Africa for W.S.
 Van Dyke's Trader Horn was added to location work shot in the then-undeveloped Toluca Lake region north of Los Angeles.

+The film cost $652,675 to produce.

 Release

 The film was released on April 2, 1932.
 The movie proved to be a huge hit, pulling in nearly $1 million in profits.
 The overall success of the film led MGM to star Weissmuller and O'Sullivan in a total of five sequels.

 Critical reception

 Writing in The New York Times, critic Mordaunt Hall described the film as "cleverly photographed," that "scenes wherein Tarzan swings from tree to tree and takes a high dive into a lake are done most effectively," and noted that "Mr. Weissmuller does good work as Tarzan and Miss O'Sullivan is alert as Jane."
 A review of the film in Variety described it as a "jungle and stunt picture" that was "loaded with a wealth of sensational wild animal stuff" and "done in deluxe style, with tricky handling of fantastic atmosphere, and a fine, artless performance by [Weissmuller] that represents the absolute best that could be done with the character."

-Film review aggregator Rotten Tomatoes reported an approval rating of 100% "Fresh", based on 14 reviews, with a rating average of 7.9/10.
+Film review aggregator Rotten Tomatoes reported an approval rating of 88% "Fresh", based on 17 reviews.